ADelRosarioH/jobsity-chat-challenge/README.md

 | /hubs/chat 	| SendMessage    	| { userName: '', message: '' }                	| access_token={{ jwt }}  	| Sends message to WebAPI server       	|
 | /hubs/chat 	| ReceiveMessage 	| { userName: '', message: '', createdAt: '' } 	| access_token={{ jwt }}  	| Receives messages from WebAPI server 	|

-### DevOps

-Docker provides the containerization and glue everything together, but isolates each individual service, thus preventing one service from breaking another.
-Docker builds our services and guarantees that it works the same every time.

 ### Requirements

 - [x] Allow registered users to log in and talk with other users in a chatroom.